bitburner-official/bitburner-src/markdown/bitburner.darknet.memoryreallocation.md

 </td><td>

 _(Optional)_ Optional.
-Hostname/IP of the connected server to free ram from.
+Hostname/IP of the authenticated and directly connected server to free ram from.
 Defaults to the running script's server.

 </td></tr>